Chocolate Coffee Mousse: Easy 5-Ingredient Recipe

 • This mousse will keep in the refrigerator, tightly covered, for up to four days.

-Did you try this coffee mousse?
+Did you try this coffee mousse recipe?

 For more great Platings and Pairings recipes, be sure to follow me on InstagramTikTokPinterest and Facebook.